chevereto/v3-docs/get-started/post-install.md

 | e      | Admin email    |
 | x      | Admin password |

-## Background jobs (V3.18+)
+Note that this method relies on the PHP CLI so it should be preferred when possible as it is more reliable than HTTP API just because it doesn't require the HTTP web server.
+Kindly note that CLI setup is for advanced users.

+## Setup cron
-Background jobs refers to a command-line action that needs to be carried frequently to fullfil the application background tasks, it needs to be configured by running a [cron](../setup/system/requirements.md#cron).

-You need to configure this every time you provide Chevereto to a new server, it also applies if you migrate servers.
+Background jobs needs to be configured by running a [cron](../setup/system/requirements.md#cron).
+You need to configure this and make sure that is working every time you deploy Chevereto.

-::: danger
+::: danger Must have
-Don't forget to provide the cron executing to fullfil the application background jobs.
 If this is not configured Chevereto won't remove expired images, check for updates, process external storage deletes and run maintenance tasks.
 :::

 ## Setup email

-Email setup refers to the system required to deliver email in Chevereto.
 Go to [Email settings](../settings/email.md) to understand how configure the transactional email service.
 You need to configure this every time you change email delivery provider.

-::: danger
+::: danger Must have
-Don't forget to configure email delivery as as user registration rely on this.
 If email delivery isn't configured Chevereto won't be able to recover user's lost passwords neither complete registrations requiring to confirm email address.
 :::